The best help desk software makes it simple and easy to manage a support platform that can cater for both staff as well as customers.

 There's a free tier that helps provide a taste of how the software works, though it is necessarily limited in scope.
 Paid plans add automations, time tracking, satisfaction surveys, performance reports, and a host of other features. channel.

-Addons are available to introduce AI and machine learning into workflows, as well as a field service management platform.
+Addons are available to introduce machine learning into workflows, as well as a field service management platform.